 Hire a certified radon measurement professional

-- They will consult with you about the radon levels in your home and make a plan to reduce them to safe levels.
+- They'll consult with you about the radon levels in your home and make a plan to reduce them to safe levels.

 - Find a list of certified professionals.